LearningKijo/SecurityResearcher-Note/SecurityResearcher-Note-Folder/Day10-XDR-Insights-part2.md

 >**Warning**
 >
-> Look at the incident page and Don't look at the alert page, as there are a number of alerts, and they are not mapped as a single incident.
-This can overwhelm the SOC team.
+> Instead of looking at the alert page initially, focus on the incident page.
+This is because numerous alerts may not be mapped as a single incident, potentially overwhelming the SOC team.

 ![image](https://github.com/LearningKijo/SecurityResearcher-Note/assets/120234772/847ad975-76d2-4990-817e-03c569f0ba4d)